 So, this common scenario begs the question, “Can you drink coffee while intermittent fasting?”
 Let’s consider this question in more detail.

+So, with all of that information, here is the answer you have been waiting for.
 The short answer is yes, you can drink coffee while intermittent fasting.
-But, this answer comes with a big caveat: You can drink black coffee while intermittent fasting, but coffee drinks with cream, sugar, or other forms of calories technically break your fast.
+However, this answer comes with a big caveat: You can only drink black coffee while intermittent fasting.
+Coffee drinks with cream, sugar, or other forms of calories will break your fast.

-Drinking black coffee or other very low- or no-calorie beverages, such as black coffee with stevia, herbal tea with or without stevia, or another sugar-free sweetener, seltzer, water, etc., will not have a significant impact on your metabolism, so they should not really compromise your fast.
+While you can black coffee or other very low- or no-calorie beverages, such as black coffee with stevia, or herbal tea with or without stevia, or another sugar-free sweetener, seltzer, water, etc., will not have a significant impact on your metabolism, most experts agree they are frowned upon and should not be consumed during a fast.
+Others may argue it is okay, but the consensus says black coffee only.

 One cup (240 ml) of black coffee only contains approximately three calories, with just trace amounts of protein, fat, and minerals, so even a cup or two of coffee won’t really induce any metabolic changes or take you out of a fasted state.